What is Life Insurance?

 Life Insurance Rates

-Your life insurance rates are determined by several factors, including your age, overall health, and the size of the death benefit you want.
+Your life insurance rates are a function of your Rate Class and are determined by several factors, including your age, overall health, and the size of the death benefit you want.
 It goes without saying that the younger and healthier you are, the lower your policy’s premium will be.

 “Good Health provides the slowest possible rate at which one can die naturally.”